romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial1_1-en.md

 1. Open both files [index.txt]({{site.baseurl}}/assets/index.txt) and
    `index.html` in the browser.
-   What display in the rendering do you observe?
+   What differences do you observe in the rendring?
 Why?
    How are displayed line breaks in an HTML document?
    How is displayed a HTML text surrounded by `<!--` et `-->`?
    <!-- saut de ligne mangés, mauvais accents, commentaire coupés : interprétation du HTML -->